andela-dsowemimo/BucketListAPI/README.md

 #Implementation

-The Bucketlist can simply be created using a name and adding items to the bucketlist
+The Bucketlist can simply be created using a name and adding items to the bucketlist.
+Below is an example of a Bucketlist and the items it has.
 ```
 {
   bucketlist_id: 3,